Skip to main content

 Why Nullify in a Personal Injury Case?

 First, it is easy to foresee why a juror would want to nullify a bad law in a civil or criminal case.
-A personal injury case is unique because a jury could hate the defendant and the plaintiff.
-A nullifying jury could use all strategies to derail the economic recovery.
-But the jury could still simultaneously dislike the defendant.
+A personal injury case is unique because a jury could hate both the defendant and the plaintiff.
+A nullifying jury could use all strategies to derail the economic recovery, but the Jury could still simultaneously dislike the defendant.
 Get it?

 After the German Race laws were passed, Nazis targeted Jews with jail and wealth confiscation.
 Look at how the German Jews had their private property confiscated in pre-World War II Germany.